 The only time there should be concern is if you are in the more rural areas of Jamaica, where running water is not available.

-Because of lack of infrastructure, some of these rural areas have been without water and often use rain drums to store their water.
-In situations like this, it would be advisable to bring with you a couple bottles of water
+Because of lack of infrastructure, some of these rural areas have been without tap water and often use rain drums to store their water.
+In situations like this, it would be advisable to bring with you a couple bottles of water or boil it before consuming it.

 Local Water Options